 - personal: students usually gain confidence and independence while living abroad.

-- intercultural: students learn to be more open-minded and objective, to appreciate other cultural values without judging everything against their own values, and to develop interpersonal skills to adapt to new ways and situations.
+- intercultural: students learn to be more open-minded and objective, to appreciate other cultural values and to develop interpersonal skills to adapt to new ways and situations.

 - professional: students often acquire skills that are sought after by employers such as problem-solving skills, flexibility, ability to adapt to new environments.